 Pain and suffering aren’t limited to the here and now.
 Some car accident injuries manifest immediately, while others can take weeks or months to appear.
-Head trauma, for instance, is one of the most common and potentially fatal consequences of a car accident.
+Head trauma resulting in brain injury, for instance, is one of the most common and potentially fatal consequences of a car accident.
 Life-threatening injuries could worsen over weeks without a person realizing that they resulted from an accident.
+Undiagnosed and untreated brain bleeds can result in catastrophic consequences.

 How Much is Pain and Suffering Worth?

-Going the route of an insurance settlement for your car accident injuries will leave you with less compensation than your accident is worth.
-Insurance adjusters offer only half or one time your economic damages to accommodate your pain and suffering.
+Going the route of an insurance settlement for your car accident injuries may leave you with less compensation than your accident is worth.
+Insurance adjusters may offer only partial compensation to accommodate your pain and suffering.
 On the other hand, our personal injury attorneys consider monetary and non-economic damages to reach a worthy settlement.

-When pursuing restitution, our attorneys look at physical pain and discomfort, future pain and suffering, the impact of injuries and limitations on a person’s lifestyle or job, the adverse effects of physical pain, and the discomfort of medical treatment.
-In other words, there is no cookie-cutter approach to determining a settlement, but various factors should work together to identify a valuable amount.
+When pursuing restitution, our attorneys look at physical pain and discomfort, future pain and suffering, the impact of injuries and limitations on a person’s lifestyle or job, the adverse effects of physical pain, and even the discomfort of necessary medical treatment.
+In other words, there is no cookie-cutter approach to determining a settlement, but our legal team will work together with you to identify the maximum amount for your recovery.

 How Do You Prove Pain and Suffering?

-With proof, the victim of the accident can sue the at-fault driver for medical debt, pain and suffering, property damage, and other losses.
+With proof, the victim of the accident can sue the at-fault driver for medical bills, pain and suffering, property damage, and other losses.

 What Other Factors are Involved in Calculating a Settlement?